Overview

 | Facilities | None on the island.
 Bring water, snacks and a waterproof bag for any belongings. |

-| Nearby attractions | Lough Currane’s renowned salmon and trout fishing, the coastal walk from Waterville to the Skellig Coast, and the historic town of Killarney a short drive inland. |
+| Nearby attractions | Lough Currane’s renowned salmon and trout fishing, the coastal walk to the Skellig Coast, and the historic town of Killarney a short drive inland. |

 Getting There

-From Waterville, head to the small harbour on the western shore of Lough Currane.
-Several local boatmen offer on‑demand trips to Church Island; a typical round‑trip costs between €10‑€15 per person, depending on group size.
+Head to the small harbour on the western shore of Lough Currane.
+Several local boatmen offer on-demand trips to Church Island; a typical round-trip costs between €10 and €15 per person, depending on group size.
 Kayak rentals are also available for the more adventurous, allowing you to paddle at your own speed and explore the surrounding waters.
+Always check weather and lake conditions before setting out, as sudden Atlantic squalls can make the short crossing choppy.

 What to Bring